rpearce/robertwpearce.com/posts/2020-02-14-javascript-write-a-functional-programming-style-map-function.md

 We could manually delete each one, or we could find and replace with our text editor, or we could write a `for` loop to do this.
-But because we're super awesome functional programmers, we'll try to `map` over the `Object` and write a function that removes the prefixed underscore.
+But because we're super awesome functional programmers, we'll try to `map` over the `Object` and write a function that removes the prefixed & suffixed underscores (...then we copy and paste that?  work with me here!).

 Before we can do this, we need to see what happens when we call `.map()` on an `Object`: